 Crawford Market © Bernard Gagnon

-If you visit Crawford Market be sure to also have a wander around the area, particularly in the narrow lanes of Kalbadevi, north of the market.
+Visitors will enjoy a stroll around the narrow lanes of Kalbadevi, north of the market.
 This predominantly Muslim area is a seething mass of people and traffic and is the location of several markets selling jewellery, textiles and leather goods.
 The most famous is the Chor Bazaar, Mumbai's 'thieves' market', which sells 'antiques' and miscellaneous junk - don't place too much faith in the authenticity of anything sold here.
 This area is also home to the Jama Masjid and the Mumbadevi Temple, which is dedicated to the patron goddess of the island's original Koli inhabitants.

 Address: Junction of Dadabhoy Naoroji Road and Carnac Road